Annona

-Annona (from Taíno annon) is a genus of flowering plants in the pawpaw/sugar apple family, Annonaceae.
+Annona or Anona (from Taíno annon) is a genus of flowering plants in the pawpaw/sugar apple family, Annonaceae.
 It is the second largest genus in the family after Guatteria, containing approximately 166 species of mostly Neotropical and Afrotropical trees and shrubs.

 The generic name derives from anón, a Hispaniolan Taíno word for the fruit.
-Paleoethnobotanical studies have dated Annona exploitation and cultivation in the Yautepec River region of Medicoto to approximately 1000 BC.
-Plants of the genus have several common names, including sugar-apple, soursop, and guanabana.
+Paleoethnobotanical studies have dated Annona exploitation and cultivation in the Yautepec River region of Mexico to approximately 1000 BC.
+Plants of the genus have several common names, including sugar-apple, soursop, anona, cherimoya and guanábana.